llvm/Community.o/content/get_involved/content.md

 #### Join a Group

-We have specific [community groups](https://community-dot-o.llvm.org/groups/) for people to connect with others with similar backgrounds and experiences.
+We have specific [community groups](../groups/) for people to connect with others with similar backgrounds and experiences.
 Currently, we have one group: Women in Compilers and Tools.
 If you are interested in starting a community group, please [email us](mailto:community.o@llvm.org) or reach out on Discourse/Discord.

 #### Attend our Events

-The [Community.o Summit](https://llvm.swoogo.com/community-o-summit/) is on March 8-10, 2021.
-While it is free to attend, you must submit an application by February 26, 2021.
+Learn more about previous and upcoming events by visiting the [events page](../events).

 #### More information coming soon